unpush/typist/lib/v.typ

 These drills will show you that it is quite easy to type well.

 Start your daily work without delay.
 Keep at it regularly.
-It is steady work that will take you to your goal.\P
-(4) Keyboard Review\I
-for fat few fur foe fit fed fee for fat fir few fro;
+It is steady work that will take you to your goal.\P (4) äÓëbó˚èK\I for fat few fur foe fit fed fee for fat fir few fro;
 fro few fir fat for fee fig foe fop fit fur fat fad;